-The climate is wonderful if you like dry air with blue skies, under 6 inches of rain annually and only snow flurries, Sandy Valley seems to not be too hot or too cold.
-From June to September the average high is over 90 degrees but the hottest average summer day is July 13 with an average high of 92 degrees, with an average low of 75 degrees.
-The coldest day of the year is December 25, with an average high temperature of 54 degrees and the average low is 35 degrees.
+The climate is wonderful if you like dry air with blue skies, under 6 inches of rain annually, and only snow flurries.
+Sandy Valley seems not to be too hot or too cold.
+From June to September, the average high temperature is over 90 degrees.
+The hottest average summer day is July 13, with an average high of 92 degrees, and the average low temperature is 75 degrees.
+The coldest day of the year is December 25, with an average high temperature of 54 degrees, and the average low is 35 degrees.

 Downtown Sandy Valley

 The neighboring city of Goodsprings shares the Principal of the school with Sandy Valley.
-The local school is part of the Clark County School District and grades K-12 are all in the same complex.
-Being off the beaten path, it’s not unusual to see kids arrive at school on their ATV’s.
+The local school is part of the Clark County School District, and grades K-12 are all in the same complex.
+It’s not unusual to see kids arrive at school on their ATV’s off the beaten path.
 The school has grown so much that there are now modular classrooms surrounding the main building.

-Down the road is the senior citizen center, the community center, and a park.
+Down the road are the senior citizen center, the community center, and a park.
 The park has shaded tables between a great jungle gym area and a baseball field.
 They are all together in the same area as the local volunteer fire department.
 The library is part of the Las Vegas Clark County Library District.
-The LVCCLD is an exceptional resource and Sandy Valley enjoys the same books and media like every other Clark County library.
+The LVCCLD is an exceptional resource, and Sandy Valley enjoys the same books and media as every other Clark County library.

-Sandy Valley is the home to Sky Ranch Airport and also has a Bed and Breakfast Dude Ranch that hosts horse shows, and small Rodeo events.
+Sandy Valley is the home to Sky Ranch Airport and that also has a Bed and Breakfast Dude Ranch that hosts horse shows and small Rodeo events.
 There’s even a motocross park for the kids and tourists just a few miles down the road.

 Sod Farms are lovely green crop circles in the desert.
 Tourist recreation adventure companies use the valley for numerous activities and entertainment.